pritikadasgupta/adventofcode/README.md

 ## My Progress

 Each puzzle has two parts, earning one ⭐ each.
 You can see your progress [here](https://adventofcode.com/2025/events).
+Here's my progress:

 | Year | Stars | Notes |
 |------|-------|-------|